 Lastly, do some quitting “trials.”
 Start by quitting for a day or two to see what your body’s reaction is to the deficit of vaping, and then you can create a system and plan for how to fight these symptoms effectively when you quit for real.

-If you are thinking about quitting electronic pipes, reach out to Ocean Recovery so that you can get the assistance, support, and guidance that you not only need but deserve.
+If you are thinking about quitting electronic pipes, reach out to Ocean Recovery to get the assistance, support, and guidance you not only need but deserve.

 Ocean Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial policy.